ZOONOSIS - DISEASES SPREAD FROM CAT TO MAN

 Notes: Many cats cannot digest the milk in ice cream.
 The owner lives and works with cats and has built up a good immunity to most of the minor infections they carry.

-Rabies is a viral infection spread through saliva e.g. via biting or by saliva entering an open wound.
+Rabies (Lyssavirus) is a viral infection spread through the saliva of an infected animal e.g. via biting or by saliva entering an open wound.
 It attacks the central nervous system causing a variety of symptoms (including behaviour changes) and is almost always fatal.
 Documented cases of human recovery are extremely rare.
 Carriers do exist but are uncommon.
+In areas where rabies is endemic, cats should be routinely vaccinated.
+In areas where it is prevalent, it may be necessary to keep cats indoors away from other carriers and also to vaccinate humans at risk of coming into contact with infected animals.
 Rabies vaccines are available for cats and for humans, but post-exposure treatment is also required.
 Oral vaccines may be given to wildlife to limit the spread of rabies in the mammal population.
 An infected animal which has bitten a human is destroyed and presented for necropsy to confirm whether it was infected by rabies.
-Rabid cats generally exhibit the passive form or the disease and rarely become furious biters (the classical image of the disease) hence cat to human transmission is not common.
+Rabid cats may exhibit the passive form of the disease and not always become furious biters (the classical image of the disease) hence cat to human transmission is not common.
+Excepting isolated cases of infected bats, quarantine and the Pet Passport Scheme has kept Britain rabies free.
+Other island nations impose strict quarantine of imported animals.

 Feline Leukaemia (FeLV)